HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/enable_iq.md

 Before enabling IQ in DX Compose, ensure the following:

 - The IQ backend service (`hcl-dx-iq` Helm chart) is deployed in your Kubernetes cluster and the `dx-iq-integrator` service is running.
-Contact your HCL DX deployment team or [HCL Support](https://support.hcl-software.com/csm){target="_blank"} for assistance with obtaining and deploying the IQ Helm chart.
+For more information, refer to [Installing IQ backend services](https://help.hcl-software.com/digital-experience/9.5/latest/build_sites/iq/installation/backend/){target="_blank"}.
 - Network connectivity is available between DX Compose (WebEngine) pods and the IQ backend service.
 - WebSocket connections are not blocked by firewalls or proxies.

 ## IQ configuration

 IQ is deployed using a dedicated Helm chart (`hcl-dx-iq`), separate from the main DX Helm chart (`hcl-dx-deployment`).
-The Kubernetes service name for your IQ integrator deployment typically follows the `<release-name>-integrator`.
+The IQ backend services run independently as Kubernetes microservices and integrate with DX through service networking and HAProxy routing.
+The Kubernetes service name for your IQ integrator deployment typically follows the `<release-name>-integrator` format.
 For example, if your release name is `dx-iq`, the service name is `dx-iq-integrator`.

 Refer to the following sample snippet for configuring the DX Compose server to enable IQ: